KHALEDKHLYAN/Face-Recognition/README.md

 # Face-Recognition
 To get started with implementing a face recognition system, you can use various libraries available in Python.
 This guide will walk you through the steps for setting up a face recognition system using the OpenCV and Face Recognition libraries.

-    Setup
+   SETTING-UP
-1. Install OpenCV and Face Recognition libraries by running the following command: bash
+1. Install OpenCV and Face Recognition libraries by running the following command:

-Copy code
+ bash/Terminal/Cmd

-pip install opencv-python
+      i. pip install opencv-python
-pip install face_recognition
+      ii. pip install face_recognition

 2. Download a pre-trained model for face detection.
 You can use the Haar Cascades model provided by OpenCV.

 3. Collect a dataset of faces to be used for training the face recognition system.
 This dataset should be diverse and representative of the population the system will be used on.

 Data Pre-processing

  1. Pre-process the collected dataset to prepare it for training the face recognition model.
 This includes tasks such as aligning the faces, normalizing the lighting conditions, and resizing the images.

 2. Extract features from the pre-processed images to create a numerical representation of the face.
 This can be done using techniques such as Principal Component Analysis (PCA), Linear Discriminant Analysis (LDA), or Convolutional Neural Networks (CNNs).